Boris Epshteyn: 2016 Trump campaign

-In an October 2016 article in The New York Times, three political commentators said in separate interviews that Epshteyn "often acted in a rude, condescending manner toward show staffers, makeup artists and others."
+In an October 2016 article in The New York Times, three political commentators said in separate interviews that Epshteyn "often acted in a rude, condescending manner toward show staffers, makeup artists and others".
 Joy Reid, an MSNBC show host, said "Boris is abrasive.
 That is who he is both on the air and off."
 Epshteyn co-hosted the Trump Campaign Facebook Live coverage before and after the final presidential debate.
-He also anchored Trump Tower Live, the Trump Campaign Facebook live nightly program.
+He also anchored Trump Tower Live, the Trump campaign's Facebook Live nightly program.

-During the 2020 U.S. presidential campaign, Epshteyn acted as a senior advisor to the Trump campaign.
+During the 2020 United States presidential election, Epshteyn was a senior advisor to the Trump campaign.

-On November 25, 2020 it was reported that he had tested positive for coronavirus.
+In November 2020, Epshteyn tested positive for COVID-19.

 Trump administration

 Epshteyn became a special assistant in the Trump administration as it took office.
 He wrote Trump's controversial statement for Holocaust Remembrance Day in January 2017, which omitted any mention of the Jewish people.
 Following criticism of the omission, press secretary Sean Spicer defended the statement as written by "an individual who is both Jewish and the descendent of Holocaust survivors."
-At the end of March 2017, it was reported that unnamed sources had said Epshteyn was resigning.
+At the end of March 2017, Epshteyn resigned.

 Sinclair Broadcast Group

 In mid-April 2017, Sinclair announced it had hired Epshteyn as its senior political analyst.
 Regarding the appointment, Scott Livingston at Sinclair said in part, "We understand the frustration with government and traditional institutions."
 Epshteyn said in part, "I greatly admire Sinclair's mission to provide thoughtful impactful reporting throughout the country."
 At the time, Variety also noted Jared Kushner's December 2016 revelation of discussions between the Trump campaign and the company and content provided to the company which, the report said, Sinclair had "vehemently denied".
+His segment on Sinclair ended in late 2019.

 Trump advisor

-Epshteyn was the Strategic Advisor and Co-Chair of the Jewish Voices for Trump Advisory Board for Trump’s 2020 re-election campaign.
-He led the campaign’s Jewish outreach, appearing in media interviews across national outlets and participating in large-scale events across the country, including in Florida, Pennsylvania, and New York.
+Epshteyn was the strategic advisor and co-chair of the Jewish Voices for Trump Advisory Board for Trump's 2020 re-election campaign.
+He led the campaign's Jewish outreach, appearing in media interviews across national outlets and participating in large-scale events across the country, including in Florida, Pennsylvania, and New York.